How to

 How to apply

-Fill out the form and send it to NAV (information in Norwegian).
+Fill out the form and send it to Nav (information in Norwegian).

 Apply for the recognition of paternity or co-maternity (PDF)